4 Steps IT Project Transition Plan from One Vendor to Another

 Risks associated with switching vendors

 • Challenges of drawing up an RFP and SOW.
-It might also include issues with knowledge transfer — the process when all documentation, data access, and project knowledge are transferred from the current to the new software development vendor.
+It might also include issues with knowledge transfer — the process when all documentation, data access, and all knowledge about the project are transferred from the current to the new software development vendor.
 If your existing contract does not include a section about assistance in a smooth transition to a new vendor (termination assistance services) — you might face issues with knowledge transfer.

 • Problems with contract termination.
 Depending on the contractual stage, the complexity of its termination will vary.
-Termination closer to the end of the contract period will prevent services quality drop, loss of data, etc.
+Stopping closer to the end of the contract period will prevent service quality drop, loss of data, etc.

 • Intellectual property rights transfer and work with confidential information.
 Make sure that the intellectual property rights belong to you, and this is stipulated in the contract.
 As for confidential information, there is no way to check if all vendor employees deleted files related to your project.
 However, if you had a strong non-disclosure agreement, you could file a charge should the leak occur.